Wray Castle: History

 Since the National Trust acquired the castle it has been used for a variety of purposes, for short time from 1929 being a youth hostel For twenty years from 1931 the castle housed the offices of the Freshwater Biological Association.

 From 1958 to 1998 it became a training college for Merchant Navy radio officers (RMS Wray Castle), with up to 150 cadets living in the castle while studying the procedures and regulations regarding the use of radio for the "Safety of Life at Sea".

 The Global Maritime Distress and Safety System or GMDSS was introduced in 1988 and all ships had to be fitted by 1999, thus bringing to an end the position of radio officer.
 In 1995 the last 'Radio Officer' left and the college diversified into ROV and general telecoms training, continuing to use the name Wray Castle Limited.
 Wray Castle Limited continues to issue GMDSS licenses as part of its role operating the national administration centre on behalf of AMERC (Association of Marine Electronic and Radio Colleges), relocating away from the Castle in 2004.

 In 2011 the National Trust proposed to lease the property, which had been denuded of its furnishings, for use as a hotel.

 However, they decided to open it to the public during the visitor season that year.
 High visitor numbers meant that the property, which in its empty state was particularly child-friendly, had clear potential to be developed as a visitor attraction.
 In 2014 the Trust applied for retrospective planning permission to change the use of the listed building to visitor attraction.

 Legacy

-Two ships were named after the site, both built for the Lancashire Shipping Company (also known as The Castle Line) of James Chalmers & Co.
-The first was one of five large vessels built at the Williamson shipyard at Workington, the others being Greystoke Castle, Lancaster Castle, Lowther Castle and Pendragon Castle.
-The Wray Castle was the fourth, a steel ocean-going three-masted sailing ship of 1,937 GRT, launched in March 1889.
+Two ships were named after Wray Castle, both built for the Lancashire Shipping Company (also known as The Castle Line) of James Chalmers & Co.
+The first was one of five large sailing vessels built at the Williamson shipyard at Workington, the others being Greystoke Castle, Lancaster Castle, Lowther Castle and Pendragon Castle.
+The Wray Castle was the fourth to be built, a steel ocean-going three-masted ship of 1,937 GRT, launched in March 1889.
 She had a long career, surviving a serious fire in her hold in 1906 and was eventually wrecked in islands off Coronel, Chile, in 1924.
-The second was a steam ship of 4.253 GRT built by William Hamilton of Glasgow in 1938.
+The second Wray Castle was a steam ship of 4.253 GRT built by William Hamilton of Glasgow in 1938.
 She was torpedoed and sunk off Freetown, West Africa in May 3 1941.